-I’m Irene Estelle, an architectural designer from Peoria, Illinois.
-I have been making personalized gifts for friends and family since I was a child, believing that a gift of my own creation was the best I could give of myself to another.
+My hobbies have always been based in craft.
+I have made personalized gifts for friends and family since I was a child, believing that a gift of my own creation was the best I could give of myself to another.

-I have always been a bit unconventional.
-I have always looked to do things in a different and better way than I was taught.
+I have always been a bit unconventional – to do things in a different and better way than I was taught.
 This is actually what drives me.
 I have used computers to help me design for a very long time.
-While in school for architecture, computers were our number-one tool, as it is in the industry.
+While in school for architecture, computers were our number-one tool, as it is in the architecture industry.
 When I was a student in architecture, we used laser cutters to cut out pieces for our scale models.
 I quickly fell in love with this tool – its versatility, precision, and speed excited my imagination.

 Black Bosk is a design/make studio established to channel my passion and creative energies into developing and creating handmade products that emphasize integrity of materials.